Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of the course, students should be able to:

-• Explain the different areas of the computing discipline and its specializations; and
+• Explain the different areas of the computing discipline and its specializations.

 • Demonstrate practical skills on using computers and the internet.